tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/README.md

       - Which routes have the highest number of first-class ticket sales?

-4. Customer Segment Analysis: Explore Relationship between Ticket Type, Revenue and Average Ticket Price.
+4. Customer Segment Analysis: Explore the relationship between ticket type, type of railcard, revenue and average ticket price.

    Questions asked:
       - Do Railcards account for more revenue?